 Revenue.
-Our Predecessor's and our Group's combined revenue for the Rest of World segment increased by US\$8.2 million or 5.7%, from US\$144.3 million in 2010 to US\$152.5 million in 2011.
-Additionally, our Group's revenue for the Rest of World segment decreased by US\$31.8 million, or 20.9%, from US\$152.5 million in 2011 to US\$120.7 million in 2012.
-The decrease in revenue was primarily attributable to a decline in sales volume of products in Australia resulting from the expiration of two significant sales contracts.
+Our Predecessor's and our Group's combined revenue for the Rest of World segment increased by US\$8.2 million, or 5.7%, from US\$144.3 million in the year ended December 31, 2010 to US\$152.5 million in the year ended December 31, 2011.
+Additionally, our Group's revenue for the Rest of World segment decreased by US\$31.8 million, or 20.9%, from US\$152.5 million in the year ended December 31, 2011 to US\$120.7 million in the year ended December 31, 2012.
+The decrease in revenue was primarily attributable to a decline in sales volume of products in Australia resulting from the expiration of two significant sales contracts, which was partially offset by an increase in pricing as a result of the shift in product mix to higher priced products.
+In addition, our Group's revenue for the Rest of World segment increased by US\$4.3 million, or 6.9%, from US\$62.5 million in the six months ended June 30, 2012 to US\$66.8 million in the six months ended June 30, 2013.
+This increase is primarily attributed to an increase in pricing as a result of the shift in product mix to higher priced products and an increase in volume relating to new programs.

 Cost of sales.
-Our Group's cost of sales for the Rest of World segment decreased by US\$37.2 million, or 24.6%, from US\$151.2 million in 2011 to US\$114.0 million in 2012.
-The decrease in cost of sales aligned with the decrease in sales revenue for the Rest of World segment of 20.9% and also resulted from internal cost reduction initiatives.
+Our Group's cost of sales for the Rest of World segment decreased by US\$37.1 million, or 24.6%, from US\$151.1 million in the year ended December 31, 2011 to US\$114.0 million in the year ended December 31, 2012.
+The decrease in cost of sales aligned with the decrease in sales revenue for the Rest of World segment of 20.9% during the same period and also resulted from internal cost reduction initiatives.
+In addition, our Group's cost of sales for the Rest of World segment decreased by US\$1.4 million, or 2.3%, from US\$61.4 million in the six months ended June 30, 2012 to US\$60.0 million in the six months ended June 30, 2013.
+This increase in cost of sales is in line with an increase in revenue and the positive effects of our internal cost reduction initiatives.

 Gross Profit.
-Our Group's gross profit for the Rest of World segment increased from US\$1.3 million for the year ended December 31, 2011 to US\$6.7 million for the year ended December 31, 2012.
+Our Group's gross profit for the Rest of World segment increased from US\$1.5 million for the year ended December 31, 2011 to US\$6.7 million for the year ended December 31, 2012.
 The increase was primarily attributable to an increased proportion of higher margin business as well as internal cost reduction initiatives.
-The gross profit margin for the Rest of World segment increased from 0.9% for the year ended December 31, 2011 to 5.5% for the year ended December 31, 2012, which was primarily attributable to our internal cost reduction initiatives.
+The gross profit margin for the Rest of World segment increased from 1.0% for the year ended December 31, 2011 to 5.5% for the year ended December 31, 2012, which was primarily attributable to our internal cost reduction initiatives.
+In addition, our Group's gross profit for the Rest of World segment increased by US\$5.7 million, or 518.2%, from US\$1.1 million in the six months ended June 30, 2012 to US\$6.8 million in the six months ended June, 30 2013.
+The gross profit margin for the Rest of World segment increased from 1.7% for the six months ended June 30, 2012 to 10.2% for the six months ended June 30, 2013.
+This increase was primarily attributable to the positive effect of volume combined with an increased proportion of higher margin business as well as our internal cost reduction initiatives.